PatrickMcGrath29/thegoodland/content/posts/2023-05-07-the-indwelling-and-lordship-of-christ.md

   - createdDate
   - title
 uuid: q_q5-eotpm
-title: The Indwelling and Lordship of Christ - Excerpts from The Normal Christian Life
+title: The Indwelling and Lordship of Christ
 isBlogPost: true
 author: Watchman Nee
 summary: Once we have made the discovery of the fact that we are the dwelling